cisco-open/ResponsibleAI/docs/RaiModule/RAI in Responsible AI.rst

 **Group Fairness**

-- The goal of groups defined by protected attributes receiving similar treatments or outcomes.
+- It is the goal of groups defined by protected attributes to receive similar treatment or outcomes regardless of their protected attributes.

 =================================================  ====================================================================================================================
 display_name                                       Description